About Hoi An

 Once known as Faifo and with more than 2000 years history, Hoi An was the principal port of the Champa Kingdom which controlled the strategic spice trade from the 7th to the 10th century and was a major international port in the 16th and 17th centuries.
 In the 18th century Hoi An was considered by Chinese and Japanese merchants to be the best destination for trade in all of South-East Asia.
 Hoi An’s influence declined in the 19th century, mainly due to the silting up of the Thu Bon River, when sea trade shifted to Danang.

 Today Hoi An is a tourists dream.
 The UNESCO listed ancient town with its famous Japanese Bridge and heritage architecture is a must for photographers and romantics.
 A shoppers paradise, wander the walking streets and small laneways to find a myriad of tailor shops, gift boutiques, handicrafts, antiques and art galleries.
 Try local street foods famous with the locals, or spoil yourself with fine dining.
 The choices seem endless.
-Stunning beaches give locals and tourists relief from the heat in summer months or visit Cham Island for more tropical beaches, SCUBA diving, snorkeling and authentic fishing villages.
-Go for a bicycle ride around Tra-Que Herb Village or venture further through the rice paddies by car, motorbike or boat and visit the Champa Temples at My Son.
-If you prefer mountain landscapes, take a day trip up to Bana Hills or Son Tra Peninsula for stunning scenery or explore the Ho Chi Minh Highway in the Truong Son Ranges and visit the local ethnic minority villages and beyond.
+Stunning beaches give locals and tourists relief from the heat in summer months.
+Or visit Cham Island for more tropical beaches, SCUBA diving, snorkeling and authentic fishing villages.
+Go for a bicycle ride around Tra-Que Herb Village, or venture further through the rice paddies by car, jeep, motorbike or boat and visit the Champa Temples at My Son.
+If you prefer mountain landscapes, take a day trip up to Bana Hills or Son Tra Peninsula for stunning scenery.
+For more intrepid travellers, try exploring the Ho Chi Minh Highway in the Truong Son Ranges, and visit the local ethnic minority villages and beyond.

 About Cham Island